 The Accelerated Second Degree Pathway and Traditional Pathway must be completed on a full-time bases.
-Part-time and full-time options are offered for the RN to BSN Pathway.
+Part-time and full-time options are offered for the RN to BSN, CEP, and MVP Pathways.

 To be admitted to the BSN program, students must complete a pre-nursing curriculum prior to admission and be admitted to junior standing.
 Traditional and accelerated pathway students will enter the program in the fall of their junior year and at that point are considered nursing majors.
-RNs may enter in the fall or spring.
+RNs and CEP and MVP applicants may enter in the fall or spring.

 Application to the BSN program is a process involving two applications: the George Mason University Undergraduate Application and the BSN Departmental Application.
 (Currently enrolled Mason students need only apply using the BSN Departmental Application.)
 Acceptance to the nursing program is contingent upon admission to the university, but admission to the university does not guarantee admission to the nursing program.

 Application to the BSN program is a competitive admission process.
 Prospective applicants must meet all BSN eligibility guidelines at the time of application.
 Meeting the minimum guidelines does not guarantee admission into the nursing program; it only allows an application to be considered.
 Students who are interested in pursuing a major in nursing are encouraged to contact the nursing program for more information and to attend an Information Session prior to applying to the nursing major.